Thapplou/Privacy-Tool-List/README.md

 # **Privacy Tool List**
-A list curated to improve the privacy, and security of your digital life.
+A curated list to improve the privacy, and security of your digital life.

->

 **Disclaimer:**